LM-SAL/iris_muse_team_meeting/docs/useful_info.md

 !!! note

     This will be a MUSE and IRIS science team meeting, directly in support to the operations of the missions, and is NOT a conference.
-    Therefore, for NASA-funded people, this meeting does not need to be entered into the NCTS system for approval.
+    Therefore, for NASA funded people, this meeting should not be entered into the NCTS system for approval.

 Please fill in the following form: